snowdrop/control-gavs-starter/README.md

   [INFO] ------------------------------------------------------------------------
   ```

-you can control that this file `./generated/gavs.txt` has been generated locally
+You can control that this file `./generated/gavs.txt` has been generated locally
 and that it includes GAVs.